 PhD opportunities in the School of Social Sciences

-There are currently both funded and self-funded PhD opportunities in the following areas.
+There are currently the following self-funded PhD opportunities.
 For further information, contact the named staff below.

 You can find further details on studying for a PhD and details of how to apply by clicking here.